Concept of Organizing

 - As a group of people:

 Organizing is the group or association of certain people created for certain specific economic interest or non-economic interest.
-It is guided by the policy or the rules of the company.
-School, colleges, hospital, government office, club, etc are the examples.
+It is guided by the policy or the rules of the company, school, colleges, hospital, government office, club, etc.

 Principle of Organizing